MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 >[!div class = "checklist"]
 > * What happens when no anchor is being applied to an object.
-> * When multiple spatial anchors are being used for a group of objects.
+> * When multiple Spatial Anchors are being used for a group of objects.
-> * Sharing a spatial anchor between multiple collaborators by using either a QR code.
+> * Sharing a Spatial Anchor between multiple collaborators by using a QR code.
 > * Anchor placement for very large objects in a space.

-For more information, see [spatial anchors](https://docs.microsoft.com/windows/mixed-reality/design/spatial-anchors) in the [mixed reality](https://docs.microsoft.com/windows/mixed-reality/design/spatial-anchors) documentation.
+For more information, see [Spatial Anchors](https://docs.microsoft.com/windows/mixed-reality/design/spatial-anchors) in the [mixed reality](https://docs.microsoft.com/windows/mixed-reality/design/spatial-anchors) documentation.

 ## Stability and fidelity